One of Vard Marine’s signature services is finite element analysis (FEA), used to calculate a vessel design’s potential stresses and fatigue.

 Vard Marine has an extensive suite of in-house programs developed using the Femap API.
 Not only do these programs allow us to automate and speed up construction, loading and reporting, they also empower us to tackle further assessments such as buckling and hot-spot fatigue.

 In addition to the FEA report model which covers all aspects of the analysis, at your request we’ll provide the complete FEA model which can be used for follow-on analysis.

-And finally, if you need us to submit the report to a Classification Society for approval, we’re happy to take care of that as well.
+And finally, we are happy to submit the report to a Classification Society for approval to complete the process.